prividentity/PrivateIdentity-Oldd/Route-Setup.md

 Note: It would take some time to change nameservers.

-10. You need to create Record Sets for Web Tier and Server Tier Please set target as your newly created NLB for both
+10. You need to create Record Sets for Web Tier and Server Tier Please set target as your newly created NLB for both.
+Use names of backend and frontend variables you had setup in variables.sh

 11. Choose Create Record Set, Choose a name